Sulaimon15/Customer-Churn-Analysis/README.md

 ## Recommendations
 1. From analysis it was observed that customers with credit cards churn more than customers without credit card.
-This may be due to one of the following reasons :
+This may be due to the following reasons :

 - **High Fees and Interest Rates** : Customers may be dissatisfied with the bank's credit card fees and high-interest rates.